|Essex County Prosecutor's Office|

 |WHAT'S NEW AT ECPO|

 Application Instructions and an Application Form can be viewed and downloaded using these links.
-Completed application packets are due no later than March 11, 2014 to Nicole Graves Watson, Community Justice Coordinator, Office of the Essex County Prosecutor, 50 West Market Street, Third Floor, Newark, New Jersey 07102.
+Completed application packets are due no later than March 26, 2014 (extended from March 11) to Nicole Graves Watson, Community Justice Coordinator, Office of the Essex County Prosecutor, 50 West Market Street, Third Floor, Newark, New Jersey 07102.
 Recommendation letters should be included with your application.
 Incomplete and faxed applications will not be considered.
 If you require additional information please feel free to contact Mrs. Watson at (973) 621-4317.

 Please also see our Community Outreach page.